 Security capabilities continue to mature, and inclusion of “Opt-In” capabilities become available.

-(Summary of other key outcomes here)

 Highlights of the key business capabilities available at the conclusion of Phase 2 appears in Figure n, following.
 The table indicates the business capability realized, and then relates some of the specific products delivered that support that capability in the corresponding column.